unixorn/tumult.plugin.zsh/README.md

 ### [Zgenom](https://github.com/jandamm/zgenom)

 Add `zgenom load unixorn/tumult.plugin.zsh` to your `.zshrc` file in the same function you're doing your other `zgenom load` calls in.
 Zgenom will handle automatically cloning the plugin for you the next time you do a `zgenom save`.

-## License

-The Tumult collection is Apache 2.0 licensed.
-Some scripts in the bin directory have different licenses - if so, they have those other license statements embedded inline in their source.